-The OSIG Point-of-Contact initiative seeks to promote collaborative and professional relationships between OSIG and appropriate managers within executive branch agencies.
-For most agencies, the chief audit executive, police chief, or other senior executive serves as the agency counterpart.
+The OSIG Point-of-Contact (POC) initiative has been in place since January 2014.
+OSIG assigns special agents and senior investigators to serve as points of contact with various executive branch agencies and meet with respective agency counterparts on at least an annual basis.
+The POC initiative seeks to promote collaborative and professional relationships between OSIG and appropriate managers within executive branch agencies.
+For most agencies, the chief audit executive, police chief, or other senior executives serve as the agency counterpart.